Technology

 Loft insulation costs and savings

 Professionally installed loft insulation for a typical three-bedroom, semi-detached house with gas central heating costs around £300.
-It will take around two years to pay for itself through the savings you’ll make on your heating bills.
+It will take around two years to pay for itself through the savings you’ll make on your heating bills if you go from no insulation to the recommended amount.

 The recommended thickness for loft insulation is 270mm.
 The first thing to do is check whether you have any insulation at all in your loft and, if you do, how much.
 If you already have some insulation in your loft but it falls short of the recommended 270mm, then you could make further savings on your energy bills by topping it up.